-This Traeger Pork Tenderloin only requires six ingredients and cooks in about half an hour.
+This Pellet Grill Pork Tenderloin only requires six ingredients and cooks in about half an hour.
 It's moist, flavorful, healthy, and so easy.
-It's truly the perfect weeknight Traeger recipe.
+It's truly the perfect weeknight grill recipe.

 What is a Pork Tenderloin?

 The pork tenderloin is a long, skinny, and boneless cut of meat from a muscle on the backbone of a pig.
 It's lean and tender and generally cooks quickly due to it's small size.

 Pork tenderloin is different from pork loin, which is wide, flat, and can be either boneless or bone-in.
 Pork loin is slightly less lean than pork tenderloin and takes longer to cook due to it's larger size.